af83/ucengine-docs/core/acl.md

 `meeting`.
 Users can hold as many roles as needed, and can hold the same role in multiple locations.

-When an user is created, it automatically holds the role named "default" and a new role is created with the same id than the user.
+When a user is created, it automatically holds the role named "default" and a new role is created with the same id than the user.
 These roles can be used to set access rights for all the users or for a particular user.